 When you visit Gatlinburg, Tennessee you’re going to want to explore The Great Smoky Mountains National Park.
 The best way to do so is to lace up your hiking shoes and hit the trails.
 To help you on your way, put this concise list of Gatlinburg hiking tips to use.
-Read on to learn the need-to-know basics about Gatlinburg hikes.

 5 Helpful Gatlinburg Hiking Tips

 1) Bring Plenty of Water